enaix/tg-remote-ssh/extra/SERVER.md

 We assume that you have server's ssh keys and the certbot is set up properly.

+## Notes

+Ssh remote port may fail to open due to an existing or ssh connection.
+I couldn't find the reason why the port is still being blocked, even if the old connection is closed.

 ## Remote port

 Please change the default port (`80`) in the ssh bot script to a different one (`1000-65535`), it must be different from the one in `listen` variable.
 We will use port `1234` in here.